Brendan Eich

 Brendan Eich (/ˈaɪk/ EYEK; born July 4, 1961) is an American computer programmer and technology executive.
 He created the JavaScript programming language and co-founded the Mozilla project, the Mozilla Foundation, and the Mozilla Corporation.
 He served as the Mozilla Corporation's chief technical officer before he was appointed chief executive officer, but resigned shortly after his appointment due to pressure over his opposition to same-sex marriage.
-He subsequently became the cofounder and CEO of Brave Software.
+He subsequently became the cofounder and CEO of Brave browser.

 Early life

 Eich grew up in Pittsburgh; Gaithersburg, Maryland; and Palo Alto, where he attended Ellwood P. Cubberley High School, graduating in the class of 1979.
 He received his bachelor's degree in mathematics and computer science at Santa Clara University, and he received his master's degree in 1985 from the University of Illinois Urbana-Champaign.
 Eich is Roman Catholic, and has Irish-German ancestry.

 He began his career at Silicon Graphics, working for seven years on operating system and network code.
-He then worked for three years at MicroUnity Systems Engineering, writing microkernel and DSP code.